From chang’aa seller to owning Sh100 million restaurant chain

 This statement has never been truer for one Obadoh Obadoh of Bundalang’i, who has beaten all odds to become a high-profile restaurateur in Nairobi.

-Born in a polygamy family, Obadoh grew up with his 13 siblings under the care of his stepmother.
+Born in a polygamous family, Obadoh grew up with his 13 siblings under the care of his stepmother.

 He was one of the brightest children in the village mostly because his father was a tough teacher.
 In his years in primary school, he skipped class seven because the teachers say he was a bright student.